neeru-meda/Student-Collaboration-Hub---Backend/README.md

 CORS is configured to allow requests from the frontend origin specified in the `.env` file.
 To allow multiple origins or modify settings, edit the `main.py` file.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.

-## 📄 License

-This project is open source and available under the MIT License.

 ## 👤 Author

 [neeru-meda](https://github.com/neeru-meda)